Showing posts with label 2019. Show all posts

 Don Priestley would love this!

 One thing to remember when playing is that you're not Superman!
 Keep an eye on your energy levels (displayed using a vertical bar) because that ticks down as you explore.
-Fear not, whoever left the swords has also left energy drinks which are very helpful.
+Fear not, whoever left the swords has also kindly left energy drinks.
 Also, I advise chatting with the prisoners who are usually willing to aid you on your travels.
 Although it's odd they know so much yet never ask to be freed?
 Finally, use the map which will be more than helpful at crucial times!

 Yes, I am really enjoying Bugziacs!!
 This is well-balanced and incredibly playable.
 Sure, it's got some quirks/bugs as those randomly generated maps can sometimes be rather unfair: more than once, I began with a Maziac standing beside me!!
 But let's not forget this is a work-in-progress so I'm extremely eager and excited to see the final product.